TEDxCornell/temp-site/design-plan/team-contract.md

    - Group chat and in-person meetings
    - Listen to them carefully.
    - Seriously consider their needs and advice.
+   - Take notes while they are speaking
+   - Be quiet while they are speaking

 5. What roles will we create?
 Include a description of exactly what each role is responsible for. (**No "coder" or "designer" roles are permitted;** everyone must design and code.)